Skip to main content

 The seminar will discuss if Afghanistan can provide a safe regional energy and trade corridor, if China is likely to withdraw or rather increase their diplomatic efforts, if China’s approach differs from other regions they invest in, and if regional trade can become a major source of income for the Taliban administration?

-Moderator: Arne Strand
+Chair: Arne Strand

 Panellists: William Byrd, Ilaria Carozza